stevleibelt/incubator/web/blog/static_page_generator/idea.md

 =====================

 Tired of blog systems because they are for the web browser users?
 Currently, i am.
-I don't want to blame the guys who are throwing there time on great open source projects to build a blog system with used by webbrowser.
+I do not want to blame the guys who are throwing there time on great open source projects to build a blog system with used by webbrowser.
 But thinking about myself, all i want is to write something in markdown or similar and upload this entry.

 Core Functionalities
 --------------------